 Back pain is a common cause of pain and disability in the U.S. and worldwide.
-At Prestige Emergency Room in San Antonio, TX, patients are carefully evaluated to ensure the underlying condition is properly diagnosed so the most appropriate back pain treatment can be provided for immediate and long-term relief of pain and other symptoms.
+At Prestige Emergency Room, patients are carefully evaluated to ensure the underlying condition is properly diagnosed so the most appropriate San Antonio back pain treatment can be provided for immediate and long-term relief of pain and other symptoms.

 Sciatica is a condition that causes pain in the lower back that usually radiates down one or both legs.
 It occurs when one or both branches of the long sciatic nerve become compressed or impinged where they exit the spine, usually as the result of a “slipped” disc.
 Other symptoms of sciatica include numbness, burning sensations, tingling or weakness in the leg muscles.